FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

 \item \textbf{CluSamp}~\cite{fraboni2021clustered} is a client grouping-based method.
 We select the model gradient similarity as the criteria for client grouping rather than the sample size.
 This is because directly exposing the distribution of data may increase the risk of privacy exposure.
-Furthermore, in real scenarios, it may not be possible to directly obtain client data distribution. \end{itemize} For FedCross, we set $\alpha=0.99$ and conduct the lowest similarity criteria to select collaborative models.
+Furthermore, it may not be possible to directly obtain data distribution in real scenarios. \end{itemize}